j0sephh123/jotube-basic/README.md

 ## History

 I've been working on typical CRUD style applications for managing YouTube videos for many years.
 However my interests have evolved with time and so have the applications.
 Initially I just wanted to manage videos along with channels and playlists, maybe take notes and capture progress.
-Now I'm trying to create a platform that will enable the users to analyse many images very quickly.
+Now I'm trying to create a platform that will enable the users to view, extract and analyse many images quickly.
 **Note**: what you see is a part of my original application.
 I have omitted many functionalities since it would make it very hard to review.
 Tried to keep only very basic stuff - how you go from adding a channel to the application to extracting screenshots from a video.

 ## How it works quick explanation